 Target 1: Aboriginal and Torres Strait Islander people enjoy long and healthy lives

-Close the gap in life expectancy withing a generation, by 2031.
+Close the gap in life expectancy within a generation, by 2031.

-• Life expectancy at birth for First Nations and non-Indigenous females.
+Life expectancy at birth for First Nations males and First Nations females.

 Data period